w3c/wcag-act-rules/content/document-has-landmark-with-non-repeated-content-b40fd1.md

 Elements are marked as decorative as a way to convey the intention of the author that they are [pure decoration][].
 It is different from the element actually being [pure decoration][] as authors may make mistakes.
 It is different from the element being effectively ignored by assistive technologies as rules such as [presentational roles conflict resolution][] may overwrite this intention.

-Elements can also be ignored by assistive technologies if their [hidden state][] is true.
+Elements can also be ignored by assistive technologies if they are [programmatically hidden][].
 This is different from marking the element as decorative and does not convey the same intention.
-Notably, the [hidden state][] of an element may change as users interact with the page (showing and hiding elements) while being marked as decorative should stay the same through all states of the page.
+Notably, being [programmatically hidden][] may change as users interact with the page (showing and hiding elements) while being marked as decorative should stay the same through all states of the page.

 ### Non-repeated content after repeated content {#non-repeated-content}